 - Studies take place in 21 daycare centers for the children of the respective institution in Southern Espoo and around Espoonlahti, Matinkylä-Olari and Tapiola regions.

 - Term fees range from 105€ /45 minutes / week.
-The families exempted from paying daycare fees may apply for an exemption from the music play school fees
+Daycare center music play school / exemption from tuition fee

 - Out of the 1000 music play schoolers in EMO, 600 participate in the daycare centers